In an omnichannel world, is the phone still relevant?

 This begs the question: Which is the most important customer support channel?

 Surveys across industries show varying results.
-Some claim that the phone has been surpassed as customers’ most preferred channel, while some still show the phone at the top of the list.
+Some claim that phone-based customer support has been surpassed as customers’ most preferred channel, while some still show the phone at the top of the list.
 All these surveys, however, agree on what matters during transactions: speed, overall customer experience, and successful problem resolution.

 Furthermore, people’s preferences seem to differ depending on their reasons for contacting a brand.
-A 2016 survey from business consultancy firm Northridge says that the phone is the channel of choice for payment-related concerns, resolving issues, and account changes.
+A 2020 survey from leading software company Zendesk says that the phone remains the channel of choice for customer issue resolution across age groups.
 Most consumers also think it offers the fastest way of dealing with problems.

 Channel preferences may also vary across demographics.
 Millennials usually go for online platforms, like chat and social media.
 Meanwhile, older generations may lean toward channels they use more often, meaning the phone.
 Considering all this, the phone still does hold an important spot in the customer support landscape.
 Here are its five advantages over other channels.